-“We have a free trade deal with China though, and that will help streamline things when China gets back on its feet - and that will happen, the Chinese people are very resilient, they will come back from this” he says.
+“We have a free trade deal with China though, and that will help streamline things when China gets back on its feet - and that will happen, the Chinese people are very resilient, they will come back from this,” Gin said.

-Gin says the other significant issue is the lack of flights - both internationally and domestically - and the severely curtailed freight capacity for cargo like live seafood.
+Gin said the other significant issue is the lack of flights - both internationally and domestically - and the severely curtailed freight capacity for cargo like live seafood.

-“This season coming I think will be rough around New Zealand , even when the Chinese get the virus issue sorted out, you’ve got the economic hit to deal with and the whole restaurant and retail scene in China where demand will be right down for a while” he says.
+“This season coming I think will be rough around New Zealand.
+Even when the Chinese get the virus issue sorted out, you’ve got the economic hit to deal with and the whole restaurant and retail scene in China where demand will be right down for a while.” he said.

-This country’s crayfish industry employs around 2,500 people, bringing in annual export revenues of around $320 million dollars.
-This year the industry estimates that figure will drop by at least $35 million.
+New Zealand's crayfish industry employs around 2,500 people, bringing in annual export revenues of around $320 million dollars.
+This year, the industry estimates that figure will drop by at least $35 million.

-“Operators will do it hard’ says Campbell Gin.
-“Prices are down, and firms will be talking to their banks about mortgages on vessels, on facilities, equipment and fuel costs.”
+“Operators will do it hard," Gin said, “Prices are down, and firms will be talking to their banks about mortgages on vessels, on facilities, equipment and fuel costs.”

-Fisheries Minister Stuart Nash earlier this year agreed to a proposal for fishers to release crayfish back into the sea, as the Chinese orders dried up, but its not a plan currently favoured by Campbell Gin, who's also somewhat sceptical about putting more crayfish into kiwi supermarkets.
+Fisheries Minister Stuart Nash earlier this year agreed to a proposal for fishers to release crayfish back into the sea, as the Chinese orders dried up, but it's not a plan currently favoured by Gin, who is also somewhat sceptical about putting more crayfish into Kiwi supermarkets.

-“We are not just exporting to China , we as a business are relying on China..we’ve worked hard to get a premium product into a lucrative market.” he says.
-“It’s a game full of huge companies shipping huge volumes..and you’ve got to be able to sustain that, and the quality of the product.”
+“We are not just exporting to China.
+We as a business are relying on China.
+We’ve worked hard to get a premium product into a lucrative market and it’s a game full of huge companies shipping huge volumes.
+You’ve got to be able to sustain that, and the quality of the product.”

-“How long can this industry sustain a crash in the market..? ..maybe a year, maybe a bit longer.” he says.
+“How long can this industry sustain a crash in the market?
+Maybe a year, maybe a bit longer.”